Last updated 2026-01-01

 Key Takeaway

 A laundromat sells for 2x to 4x SDE or 4x to 7x EBITDA, based on comparable M&A transactions.
 Profitability, growth rate, customer concentration, and owner dependency determine where a specific business falls within these ranges.
-See detailed laundromat value estimates by revenue size.
+Estimate your laundromat's value with our free calculator.

 SDE Multiple